 Meet the pink dolphin: a playful, one-of-a-kind creature that lives in the Amazon – and we’re not making that up!
 Called ‘botos,’ you can see them with your own eyes at the Pacaya-Samiria National Reserve in Peru.
 They’re the largest river dolphins on the planet, stretching to 2.5 metres, with a long, thin snout that’s curved upwards so it looks like they’re smiling.
 By all reports, they love human contact, so you can actually hop into the water and swim near them.
 The rugged rainforest is also home to baby manatees (a smaller dolphin), spider monkeys, South American turtles and hundreds of bird species, such as macaws.

 To make the most of that stopover to London/Amsterdam/Italy, duck out for a desert safari.
-The golden sandunes are home to hundreds of desert dwellers, like camels, geckos, lizards, falcons and Arabian red foxes.
+The golden sand dunes are home to hundreds of desert dwellers, like camels, geckos, lizards, falcons and Arabian red foxes.
 You’ll see gazelles prancing around, and if you’re lucky, you might spot the Arabian Oryx – which was just about extinct in the 1960s before Dubai’s conservation programs stepped up their game.
 A type of antelope, it’s marked by its long, straight horns and white body.
 For the best wildlife watching, head to the Dubai Desert Conservation Reserve in the Al Marmoon Desert.

-Believe it or not, you can tack on a desert safari on your next trip to the States.
+Believe it or not, but you can even tack on a desert safari to your next trip to the States.
 There are over 60 national parks across the country, but if you’re pressed for time, don your winter woollies and go straight to Alaska.
 It’s jaw-droppingly beautiful, and there are plenty of animals in the wild: think grizzlies, moose, caribou, wolves, bald eagles, sea lions, walruses, whales and coastal brown bears.
 Check out Denali National Park or Katmai National Park.
 Yellowstone is also amazing.
 It was America’s first national park, and you could explore it forever.
-You might spot mama grizzlies and their cubs, elks, bisons and wolves, plus cool natural features like bubbling mud pots.
+You might spot mama grizzlies and their cubs, elks, bisons, and wolves, plus cool natural features like bubbling mud pots.
 And if you really just want to see cheetahs and giraffes, head to Safari West, a 4000-acre wildlife reservation in Sonoma, Cali – then hit the wineries on the way home!

 Main image: @thebraidedlena